 1. Location management client 1 sends a location reporting trigger, limited to one MC service at the time, to the location management server to activate a one-time location report procedure which shall retrieve the location information of the MC service users that may share the contained functional alias.
 Location management client 1 may include its own activated functional alias.

-2. Location management server checks whether location management client 1 is authorized to send a location reporting trigger .
+2. Location management server checks whether location management client 1 is authorized to send a location reporting trigger for location information of location management clients 2 and 3.

 3. The location management server uses on-demand location reporting procedures.
 The location information request contains the functional alias provided by the location management client 1 to address location management client 2 and location management client 3.